University colleges in Ontario

 A university college is a federated or affiliated academic university institution of a larger public university (often referred to as the "parent" campus).
 Federated and affiliated colleges have existed in Ontario, Canada, for over a century.
 The establishment of these institutions came from Christian religious groups.
-There are a total of 16 such university colleges in Ontario.
+There are a total of 24 such university colleges in Ontario, with 10 primarily offering secular programs and 14 primarily offering theological programs.

 University colleges share a number of characteristics: